 CPC (Cost Per Click):

 The advertiser pays the vendor for every time someone clicks on an ad.
 The vendor makes their margin by maximizing the difference between the actual cost of acquiring the inventory and the CPC the advertiser pays.

 CPA (Cost Per Acquisition):

 The advertiser pays the vendor every time an ad results in the visitor completing a transaction.
 If a person completes a transaction within a certain amount of time after viewing an ad, the vendor can attribute that conversion to the ad campaign.

-We use a dynamic CPM model because it best aligns the retargeting platform to the interests of our advertisers.
+We use a dynamic CPM model because it best aligns with the interests of our advertisers.
 This ensures greater transparency, flexibility, and control over your campaign.

 Dynamic CPM pricing encourages transparency and allows us to optimize for your specific goals.

 With dynamic CPM pricing, we can focus on customer goals and adjust campaigns based on their specific requirements, while remaining transparent about which inventory was used to deliver the best results.